ryanquinnnelson/CMU-Buggy-Bales-Cart/README.md

 student-led, teams engineer, build, and race aerodynamic human-powered carts ("buggies") on a 0.84 mile course.
 Drivers can reach speeds of up to 40 MPH, so safety is paramount.

-For practices and races, up to 100 50-pound hay bales are installed along the course to serve as an impact barrier in the event of a crash.
+For practices and races, up to one hundred 50-pound hay bales are installed along the course to serve as an impact barrier in the event of a crash.
 It takes significant time and effort to install and remove these bales every weekend, so teams use carts to ferry multiple bales around at once.